A Point-free Perspective on Lax extensions and Predicate liftings: From Predicate Liftings to Lax Extensions

 \end{enumerate}

-\item The dual lax extensions of the extensions~\ref{p:47}(\ref{p:45}) and \ref{p:47}(\ref{p:46}) are generalisations of the lower half of the Egli-Milner order, and of the lower half of the Hausdorff metric, respectively.
-Therefore, the symmetrisation of these lax extensions are generalisations of the Egli-Milner order and the Hausdorff metric.
+\item The dual lax extensions of the extensions~\ref{p:47}(\ref{p:45}) and \ref{p:47}(\ref{p:46}) are generalizations of the lower half of the Egli-Milner order, and of the lower half of the Hausdorff metric, respectively.
+Therefore, the symmetrization of these lax extensions are generalizations of the Egli-Milner order and the Hausdorff metric.